wmerians/FitBit-Data-Collection-and-Visualization-System/README.md

 ### FitBit
 The FitBit Folder encapsulates the files to grab and collect FitBit activity and sleep data.
 These files were the first developed and used to learn how to grab data.
 If you want to use these files for your own project, you will need to register a FitBit app in order to get Client ID and Secret.
 I removed mine for security and privacy purposes, but if you add all the needed modules and add your own Client ID and Secret, these files will allow you to grab FitBit data.
 ### Lambda
 The Lambda Folder encapsulates the files I wrote to allow FitBit Data to be collected and saved to AWS DynamoDB via a Lambda Function.
+These files also parse and save the data correctly.
 In order to be used, one will have to add in the Lambda, DynamoDB, and FitBit API & SDK missing information.
 Additionally, one would have to add the missing modules and then zip everything together and upload to their Lambda function.

 ## Visualization Results